ReasonFoundation/pension_crawler/README.md

 sudo ./local.sh
 ```

-After the script is finished you should be able to run scrapy cli commands.
+After the script is finished, change the Google and Bing API keys in pension_crawler/pension_crawler/settings.py.
+Then you should be able to run scrapy cli commands.
 To start the crawl process run the following commands with the default settings:

 ```
 scrapy crawl <spider-name>